 In these harsh economic times, compassion should trump collections.

 This proposed ordinance doesn’t seem well thought out.
 The premise is excellent, but when you take those conditions and apply them to the demographics of the City of Tamarac, some warning bells do go off.
 The City has probably already spent more than $5,000 just researching the temporary ordinance.
 They’ve also hired 3 more code compliance officers (You know that you’re looking at more than $20,000 each in salaries and benefits) to prepare for when this ordinance is enacted.
 AND, the ordinance itself makes it effective immediately upon second reading…and that is scheduled in May 2012.

 All that $$$ for a mere $5,000?

-This ordinance will be heard on April 25th, 2012 at 9 am in the Commission Chambers.
-Please contact the Mayor or Commissioners to let them know what you think about this:
+This ordinance will be heard on April 25th, 2012, at 9 am in the Commission Chambers.
+Please get in touch with the Mayor or Commissioners to let them know what you think about this:

 - NewsDecember 1, 2023Sheriff Tony: Broward Sheriff’s Office Achieves Key Milestones in Public Safety and Community Relations in 2023